 My name is Rhys Tranter, and I am a writer based in Cardiff, Wales, UK.
 I am the author of Beckett’s Late Stage: Trauma, Language, and Subjectivity (2018).
 I’ve published essays, reviews, and interviews in the Times Literary Supplement, the San Francisco Chronicle, The Spectator, The Quarterly Conversation, 3:AM Magazine, Lincoln Center’s The Score, and a number of books and periodicals.
 I have been invited to speak at the University of Oxford and the University of St Andrews.
 I am on the Board of the Samuel Beckett Society, and have co-edited its official newsletter, The Beckett Circle, since 2012.
 (See CV)

 About the Site

-RhysTranter.com is a blog offering commentary and analysis across literature, philosophy, and the arts to over 27k subscribers.
+RhysTranter.com is a blog offering commentary and analysis across literature, philosophy, and the arts.
 In 2016, the site was selected to become part of the British Library’s permanent UK Web Archive.